Affiliate links on Android Authority may earn us a commission. Learn more.

 - Xiaomi stretched the Mi Band 7’s screen to 1.62 inches without sacrificing pixel density.

-- The new always-on display mode adds to the new tracker’s usefulness.
+- Its always-on display mode adds to the new tracker’s usefulness.

-- Xiaomi also promises more colors, clock faces, and an improved UI with the Mi Band 7.
+- The Mi Band 7 includes more colors, clock faces, and an improved UI over its predecessor.

-Xiaomi has resisted the urge to completely switch up the Mi Band design, and it’s a good decision in our book.
-The biggest draw of the Mi Band series is its simplicity, and the seventh iteration only improves where it matters.
+While we can’t say the same for the Mi Band 8, Xiaomi has resisted the urge to switch up the established Mi Band design with the seventh iteration, and it was a good decision in our book.
+The biggest draw of the Mi Band series is its simplicity, and the Mi Band 7 demonstrates this.

 The Xiaomi Mi Band 7 packs a 1.62-inch AMOLED display, up from the Mi Band 6’s 1.56-inch screen.
 It may not seem a huge improvement, but a larger viewing area for important info is always welcome and valuable when only a glance will do.
 The newer display also hits 500 nits maximum brightness, a minor improvement over the Mi Band 6’s 450 nits.

 Despite its size increase, the most noticeable display improvement comes from an always-on mode.
 The long-awaited feature will allow users to sneak peeks at the time and other important information without tapping the screen.
-Joining the always-on mode and upgraded screen, the Mi Band 7 also gains a reworked UI.
+The Mi Band 7 also gains a reworked UI with an always-on mode and an upgraded screen.
 Icons and animations are refreshed, while the data presented on screen takes advantage of the AMOLED screen’s contrast ratio.
 On top of this, you’re also getting more than 100 additional customizable clock faces with nifty MIUI 13-inspired designs.

-Are any other changes noticeable?
-Well, no. It’s tough to tell the Mi Band 7 and Mi Band 6 apart from a distance.
-Both feature a pill-shaped central tracker mounted snug into a TPU band.
-The former arrives with at least six color options, complete with new camouflage and fluorescent options.
+Beyond these changes, it’s tough to tell the Mi Band 7 and Mi Band 6 apart from a distance.
+Both feature a pill-shaped central tracker mounted snugly into a TPU band.
+The former arrives with at least six color options, with new camouflage and fluorescent options.
 For those seeking a wider array of stock band options, the Mi Band 7 does have a leg up here.
-For the big aesthetic change, you’ll need to look at the Mi Band 8 series, with its new strap design.

-This higher battery demand seems to be a normal thing for modern Mi Bands, too.
+This higher battery demand is also a normal thing for modern Mi Bands.
 During our Mi Band 6 review, we also found the tracker fell well short of Xiaomi’s quoted battery life target.

 Fitness and health tracking